Paisius of Hilendar

-Veneration and Legacy
+Veneration and legacy

 On 26 June 1962, he was canonised by the Bulgarian Orthodox Church with the title of "Venerable".

 He is venerated in the Eastern Orthodox Church as a saint, particularly in the Bulgarian Orthodox Church, sharing a feast day with his namesake, St. Paisius the Great, on 19 June.

 Paisiy Peak on Livingston Island in the South Shetland Islands, Antarctica is named after Paisiy of Hilendar.

-The saint is portrayed on the obverse of the Bulgarian 2 lev banknote, issued in 1999 and 2005.
+The saint is portrayed on the obverse of the Bulgarian 2 lev banknote, issued in 1999 and 2005 as well as the 2 lev coins from 2015.
+The first Bulgarian 2 euro coin from 2026 also features the saint.